techidaily/site-iphone-unlock/source/_posts/in-2024-unlock-apple-iphone-8-plus-without-passcode-easily-drfone-by-drfone-ios.md

 ![extracting software](https://images.wondershare.com/drfone/article/2022/11/how-to-unlock-iphone-with-itunes-2.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/oB9V7rZzotw?si=d4xrCbq1jKHXGAWN" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 **Step 6.** Your Apple iPhone 8 Plus will show the restore progress bar with the white apple logo.
 The length of the process relies upon how much data is on your cell phone.
 Generally, it takes 20 to 120 minutes.
 When done, your Apple iPhone 8 Plus will restart naturally.
 Furthermore, after your Apple iPhone 8 Plus restarts, you can reset your Apple iPhone 8 Plus.
 For example, you can make a new passcode.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/AcAYRX0cwwA?si=DxqWU39vqksZbe1s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 3: Unlocking iPhone without iTunes